 How to Design a Landing Page: Tips and Tricks

-You’ll likely see high bounce rates if you use inconsistent branding or messaging between your PPC ads and your landing pages.
+You’ll likely see high bounce rates if you use inconsistent branding or messaging between your PPC ads and landing pages.
 Essentially, this is because users find inconsistent experiences jarring and off-putting.

 PPC campaigns are a quick and easy way to draw interest.
 Your campaigns must be unique and catchy.